Tired-Fox/bevy_cs_managed/README.md

 ### Unknowns

 - How to dynamically bind and generate the `Engine` C# api.
 This includes user defined types that implement `Reflect` and is `Reflectable`
+- Will this plugin provide most of bevy builtin types or will the user have to expose what they want?
+- How third party plugins and types can be reflected and registered
 - Dynamically generate the .Net project file, `csproj` and `sln`, so it imports the `Engine` api
 - How to bind method params both for objects and native types as a `object?[]` to send to `MethodInfo.Invoke`
 - How to map structs and enums to c# types.
 When they are passed to c# managed code how will modification and interaction work?

+### Examples

+1. Simple: `cargo run --example=simple --features=download-runtime`

 ### Todo

 - [x] Find .Net and Hostfxr version
-- [-] Write a .Net runtime similar to `Mono` to allow for the following:
+- [ ] Write a .Net runtime similar to `Mono` to allow for the following:
     - [x] scoping
     - [x] loading dll
     - [ ] searching and validating types